Voz media US Voz.us

-Markets respond with optimism after Trump halts Project Freedom for the sake of "breakthrough" in talks with the ayatollahs.
-Concerns about Lebanon's situation with Hezbollah and attacks from Tehran against UAE.
+Markets responded with optimism after Trump halted "Project Freedom" for the sake of "breakthrough" in talks with Iran.
+There remain concerns about Lebanon's situation with Hezbollah and attacks from Tehran against the UAE.

-Map detailing Epic Fury operations.
+Map detailing Operation Epic Fury operations.

 The growing optimism over the possibility of closing a Middle East peace deal spurred stock markets and led to a considerable drop in the price of crude oil.
-Trump's halting of Project Freedom for the sake of "breakthroughs" in talks with the ayatollahs, together with Pakistan's optimism and China's announcement that it will increase its involvement to achieve a definitive end to hostilities, gave a significant boost to the global economy.
+Trump's halting of "Project Freedom" for the sake of "breakthroughs" in talks with Iran, together with Pakistan's optimism and China's announcement that it will increase its involvement to achieve a definitive end to hostilities, gave a significant boost to the global economy.

 In addition, Marco Rubio, despite reports that the military is ready to resume strikes as soon as ordered, noted that on the U.S. side the offensive part of the conflict is over and pointed out that peace in Lebanon, can be sustained despite Hezbollah's boycott.

-Oil prices sink below $100 Per barrel
+Oil prices sink below $100 per barrel

 Oil prices sank sharply on market optimism about a possible deal to end the Middle East conflict, especially the blockade of the Strait of Hormuz.